neatudarius/beman/docs/BEMAN_STANDARD.md

 - Removed optional range support as P3456R3 was rejected.

 ### Changed
-- Added optional ref support, as Pabc was proposed for standardization.
 - Added optional ref support as proposed in P1234R0.
 ```